kkensuke/myjb-en/_build/html/_sources/pages/latex/basics.md

 ### `\anticommutator` [or `\acomm`]

-You can use `\anticommutator` command to write anticommutator.
+You can use `\anticommutator` command to write anticommutator easily.

 >```latex
 >\begin{align}